 2 | Flowers

 We know many of your favorite flowers are no longer in bloom once the summer passes, but don’t neglect the flower tailor-made for the fall — chrysanthemums.
 Mums boast a variety of colors and bloom shapes, which can add dimension to your front porch.
 Plant colorful mums in the window boxes on either side of your front door, or fill an assortment of planter sizes that you can place up your porch steps.
+Read our blog post for other ways to decorate outdoors with mums.

 Looking for other great autumn flowers and foliage?
 Layer in a variety of annual fall plants, including Flowering Kale, Purple Fountain Grass, Crotons, Dianthus, and Black-Eyed Susans.